Unimproved Value (UV)

 There are certain exceptions where the UV is based on a statutory formula, such as a fixed rate per hectare or a multiple of the annual rent.
-These exceptions include mining tenements, leases under the Land Administration Act 1997 for the purpose of grazing, leases under agreement acts, and land held under the Conservation and Land Management Act 1984.
+These exceptions include mining tenements, leases of Crown Land under the Land Administration Act 1997 for the purpose of grazing, leases under agreement acts, and land held under the Conservation and Land Management Act 1984.

 After reviewing the information on the Landgate website, if you still have any inquiries or concerns about the Unimproved Value (UV), please contact the Landgate Customer Service Team.

 If your concern is unresolved, the Landgate Customer Service team may direct you to lodge a formal objection on your UV.
 For more information on how to lodge an objection, please visit the objections page.

 Any property owner who does not agree with their Gross Rental Value (GRV) or Unimproved Value (UV) may lodge an objection.
 However, objections submitted with the impact of COVID-19 listed as the reason will not be accepted.
 This is because the date of valuation (1 August 2018) is prior to COVID-19.